hgrey-dev/hgrey-dev/README.md

 - 👋 Hi, I’m Hayden
-- 👀 I’m interested in Web developement, design, blockchain and AI
+- 👀 I’m interested in Web development, design, blockchain and AI.
-- 🌱 I’m currently learning C# and JavaScript
+- 🌱 I’m continually curious and always learning something new.
 - 💞️ I’m looking to collaborate on anything really!
-- 📫 How to reach me... haydengrey@protonmail.com
+- 📫 How to reach me... hayden_grey@hotmail.co.nz

 <!---
 hgrey-dev/hgrey-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.